How to deal with a pest snail infestation in your aquarium?

 Aquatic Snail Infestation

-It turned out they were right, but I had to go through a bad case of snail infestation in my aquarium in order to learn my lesson.
+I had to experience a bad case of snail infestation in my aquarium to learn my lesson.

 While aquarium snails aren’t always a cause of concern, they can easily turn into a living nightmare if you ignore them long enough.